2019 Summer Meeting Agenda (Updated 6/30/19)

 Janet Tam (left), a Technology Transfer Specialist from the Ontario Beekeepers Association was the featured speaker.
 She discussed the Transfer Technology Program's Mite Control and the Ontario Honey Bee Breeding Programs.

-The Vermont Beekeepers Association is pleased to offer during 2018 another season of hands on training workshops for beekeepers of all levels.
-These workshops are free and are also open to the public; no experience necessary.
+The Vermont Beekeepers Association offers hands-on training workshops for beekeepers of all levels.
+These workshops are generally free and are also open to the public; no experience necessary.
 The workshops are designed to parallel the Vermont beekeeping season starting off with unpacking hives for Spring and finishing with preparing the hives for Winter.
 In between the two you will learn how to identify common hive issues, hive management techniques, honey extraction and general good beekeeping practices.
 VBA workshop instructors will be available to you on specific Saturdays starting in April ending in September.
 See the VBA calendar for the dates and times.

 Bring a veil and all your questions and concerns.